smadi0x86/CSC-RedOps/Start/0x1-Mindset/README.md

 - ***Law 2 states that you gather, weaponize, and leverage information for the good of the objective, this is how you serve law 1.***
 - ***Law 3 says that you never break pretext.
 You must remain disguised as a threat at all times.***
 - ***Law 4 tells you that everything you do is for the benefit of the objective.***
-- ***The objective is the central point from which all moves an attacker makes is depending on it.***
+- ***The objective is the central point from which all moves an attacker makes is dependent on it.***